 However, this wasn’t a magic solution.
 Not all attendees joined and there were moments where we had no engagement.
 What would we do differently?
 Finding a solution that integrates the event platform and networking channel, we believe, will dramatically increase the engagement as attendees do not have to download a separate software or leave the event hub.

 Running any event, whether in-person or virtual, is a huge undertaking.
 Was the effort worth it?
 Absolutely!

-Not only were we able to spread the accessibility message and address the challenges people are facing right now with video accessibility, we were also able to add new 3Playas to our community.
+Not only were we able to spread the accessibility message and address challenges, but we were also able to add new 3Playas to our community.

 Let’s Talk Money: How Much Does a Virtual Event Cost?

 Compared to an in-person event, virtual events are much cheaper.
 Granted, we did not invest in a platform, though it is something we would consider as the event grows.
 We also already had a Pro-Zoom account due to our monthly webinars.